apollo

 Caution

-Sainzen-K (AS) Capsule should be used under caution in geriatric patients as it can lead to serious side effects/
+Sainzen-K (AS) Capsule should be used with caution in geriatric patients, as it can cause serious side effects.

 FAQs

-Sainzen-K (AS) Capsule is used in the treatment of pain and inflammation due to bone or soft tissue injury, resolution of postoperative inflammation, oedema (swollen tissue with fluid) and pain.
+Sainzen-K (AS) Capsule is used in the treatment of pain and inflammation associated with various conditions, such as bone or soft tissue injuries, osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, dental pain, migraine and tension headaches, and menstrual pain (dysmenorrhea).

-Sainzen-K (AS) Capsule when taken by patients who are allergic to pain-killers can be harmful.
-It should also be avoided in person with history of heart failure, kidney or liver disease, stomach ulcers and high blood pressure.
+Sainzen-K (AS) Capsule when taken by patients who are allergic to painkillers can be harmful.
+It should also be avoided in people with a history of heart failure, kidney or liver disease, stomach ulcers and high blood pressure.

-You should only take Sainzen-K (AS) Capsule if doctor has prescribed you.
+You should take Sainzen-K (AS) Capsule only if the doctor has prescribed it.
 The maximum recommended dose of Sainzen-K (AS) Capsule is twice daily.
 Sainzen-K (AS) Capsule can be one in the morning and one in the evening.

-Rheutamoid arthritis is an autoimmune disease that causes chronic inflammation and pain of the joints.
+Rheumatoid arthritis is an autoimmune disease that causes chronic inflammation and pain in the joints.

-Ankylosing spondylitis is a arthritis of the spine which can lead to the fusion of the vertebrae, lead to pain and inflammation in the spine.
+Ankylosing spondylitis is an arthritis of the spine that can lead to the fusion of the vertebrae, leading to pain and inflammation in the spine.

 Country of origin